Curry Village: Fire

+Floods

+Curry Village faced significant challenges from flooding throughout the 20th century.
+Major floods in 1950, 1956, and 1997 caused disruptions to the camp's operations, although no direct structural damage occurred.
+In response, services and facilities from other flooded areas were temporarily relocated to Curry Village.
+These recurring floods underscored the vulnerability of the camp’s location along the Merced River, prompting ongoing adjustments to infrastructure and park management.

+Rockfalls

+A deadly rockfall in 1980 prompted safety overhauls and plans to phase out operations in high-risk areas.
+The 1980 General Management Plan called for a reduction in the camp’s footprint and tent density, though progress was slow due to legal battles and public opposition.

+In 1999, another rockfall resulted in rock debris impacting the talus slopes below, some of which extended into areas near Curry Village.

-A rockfall occurred in Yosemite National Park on the morning of October 8, 2008, near Curry Village.
+Another rockfall occurred in Yosemite National Park on the morning of October 8, 2008, near Curry Village.
 Park officials estimated the rockfall volume at approximately 6000 m3, from a release halfway up the granite face above the village.
 Three visitors received minor injuries, and were treated and released.
 The rockfall destroyed two hard-sided visitor cabins and three tent cabins; three others were partially damaged.
 The Park Service evacuated visitors to Curry Village.
 Following a study by geologists, in November 2008, the park permanently closed 233 visitor accommodations and 43 concessioner-housing units at the site, about one third of the total units available in Curry Village.
 36 units were reopened.

 Following a three-year study at Curry Village, the National Park Service announced in August 2011 that it would remove 72 buildings located within the rockfall hazard zone.
 The mostly hard-sided structures, including the Foster Curry Cabin, were to be documented and historic materials were salvaged.
 Replacement tent cabins were added to the site out of the hazard zone.

-2012 Hantavirus outbreak
+Hantavirus outbreak

-In August 2012, the National Park Service announced three confirmed cases and one probable case of Hantavirus pulmonary syndrome in visitors who had stayed in June in the new Signature Tent Cabins in Curry Village.
-At the time, two people had died.
-An estimated 10,000 people were possibly at risk because of exposure at the camp grounds.
+In August 2012, the National Park Service confirmed three cases of Hantavirus pulmonary syndrome and identified one probable case among visitors who stayed in June at Yosemite's Curry Village.
+Two people had died from the virus, prompting concerns for the estimated 10,000 visitors potentially exposed during their stays.

-Having traced the cases to visitor stays earlier in the summer in what were called Signature Tent Cabins, erected to replace structures lost to the rockfall, the National Park Service closed all 91 new cabins.
-These are double-walled, with insulation between the walls.
-The park continued to allow visitors at its 300 single-wall tent cabins.
-The outbreak was thought due to visitor inhalation of aerolized droppings of deer mice, which nested in the tent insulation between the walls.
+Officials traced the outbreak to the park's recently constructed Signature Tent Cabins, built to replace accommodations lost to a rockfall.
+The double-walled design, featuring insulation between the walls, was found to harbor deer mice, whose droppings were believed to have caused the outbreak through airborne transmission.
+The National Park Service immediately closed all 91 Signature Tent Cabins but continued operations at its 300 single-wall tent cabins.

-About 14 percent of Yosemite deer mice carry hantavirus.
-State health experts had told Yosemite in 2010 about the risk to visitors of hantavirus infection.
-Park officials declined to warn visitors at the time because, according to park ranger Jana McCabe, in 2010 there was one reported case of hantavirus pulmonary syndrome out of 4 million visitors.

-By early September 2013, a total of eight cases had been identified; seven visitors had stayed in the new tent cabins, and three had died.
-The eighth had been camping in Yosemite's high country.
-Yosemite sent emails to notify 230,000 people who had made reservations at the park.
-Three park employees with flu-like symptoms tested positive for a different strain of hantavirus, which does not cause the pulmonary syndrome.
-The outbreak was thought due to an unusual increase in the deer mouse population, and the design of the new tent cabins.